Feature Affinity Assisted Knowledge Distillation and Quantization of Deep Neural Networks on Label-Free Data: Introduction

 where Quant is projection to a low precision quantized space.
 Yin et al. \cite{yin2018binaryrelax} proposed BinaryRelax, a relaxation form of QAT, which replaces the second update of (\ref{eq:QAT}) by

-Darkhorn et al. \cite{dockhorn2021demystifying} further improved (\ref{eq:BR}) by designing a more sophisticated learnable growing scheme for $\lambda^t$ and factoring a learnable parameter into $\text{Proj($\cdot$)}$.
+Darkhorn et al. \cite{dockhorn2021demystifying} further improved (\ref{eq:BR}) by designing a more sophisticated learnable growing scheme for $\lambda^t$ and adding a learnable parameter into $\text{Quant($\cdot$)}$.
 Polino et al. \cite{KDQ} proposed quantized distillation (QD), a QAT framework that leverages knowledge distillation for quantization.
 Under QD, the quantized model receives supervision from both ground truth (GT) labels and a trained teacher in float precision (FP).
 The objective function has the generalized form ($\alpha \in (0,1)$):

 where $\mathcal{L}_{KD}$ is Kullback–Leibler divergence (KL) loss, and $\mathcal{L}_{GT}$ is negative log likelihood (NLL) loss.
 In order to compare different methods fairly, we introduce two technical terms: end-to-end quantization and fine-tuning quantization.
 End-to-end quantization is to train a quantized model from scratch, and fine-tuning quantization is to train a quantized model from a pre-trained float precision (FP) model.
 With the same method, the latter usually lands a better result than the former.
 Li et al.\cite{BRECQ} proposed a mixed quantization (a.k.a.
 BRECQ) that takes a pre-trained model and partially retrains the model on a small subset of data.
-We list the performance of some previous works of weight quantization, which will serve as baselines for this work.